dblock/open-weather-ruby-client/README.md

 #### Get Measurements

-To get measurements, call the client method with the mandatory parameters:
+To get measurements, call the client method with the required parameters:
 ```ruby
 client.get_measurements(
   station_id: '5ed21a12cca8ce0001f1aef1',